Jerzy Kosiński

-Biography
+Life

-Kosiński was born Józef Lewinkopf to Jewish parents in Łódź, Poland.
-As a child during World War II, he lived in central Poland under a false identity, Jerzy Kosiński, which his father gave to him.
-Eugeniusz Okoń, a Catholic priest, issued him a forged baptismal certificate, and the Lewinkopf family survived the Holocaust thanks to local villagers who offered assistance to Polish Jews, often at great risk.
-Kosiński's father was assisted not only by town leaders and clergymen, but also by individuals such as Marianna Pasiowa, a member of an underground network that helped Jews evade capture.
+Kosiński was born in 1933 as Józef Nikodem Lewinkopf in Łódź, as the only child of Polish Jews Mieczysław (Mojżesz) Lewinkopf and Elżbieta Liniecka.
+As a child during World War II, he lived in occupied central Poland under a false identity, Jerzy Kosiński, which his father gave him.
+Eugeniusz Okoń, a Catholic priest, issued him a forged baptismal certificate, and the Lewinkopf family survived the Holocaust thanks to local villagers who offered assistance to Polish Jews, at grave personal risk.
+Kosiński's father was assisted not only by town leaders and clergymen, but by individuals such as Marianna Pasiowa, a member of an underground network that helped Jews evade capture.

 The family lived openly in Dąbrowa Rzeczycka, near Stalowa Wola, and attended church in nearby Wola Rzeczycka, with the support of villagers in Kępa Rzeczycka.
 For a time, they were sheltered by a Catholic family in Rzeczyca Okrągła.
 Jerzy even served as an altar boy in the local church.

-After the war ended, Kosiński and his parents moved to Jelenia Góra.
-By age 22, he had earned graduate degrees in history and sociology at the University of Łódź.
+After the war, Kosiński's father aligned himself with Poland's communist regime, and the family was relatively well off.
+Kosiński and his parents moved to Jelenia Góra.
+By age 22 he had earned degrees in history and sociology at the University of Łódź.
 He then became a teaching assistant at the Polish Academy of Sciences.
 Kosiński also studied in the Soviet Union, and served as a sharpshooter in the Polish Army.
+A biographer writes that Kosinski disliked conformity and therefore the communism that his father had sworn allegiance to, and developed anti-communist views.

-To migrate to the United States in 1957, he created a fake foundation, which supposedly sponsored him.
-He later claimed he forged the letters from prominent communist authorities guaranteeing his loyal return to Poland, as were then required for anyone leaving the country.
+In order to emigrate to the United States in 1957, he created a fake foundation which ostensibly sponsored him.
+He later said he had forged letters from prominent communist authorities guaranteeing his return to Poland, which were then required for anyone leaving the country.

 Kosiński first worked at odd jobs to get by, including driving a truck, and he managed to graduate from Columbia University.
-He became an American citizen in 1965.
-He also received grants from the Guggenheim Fellowship in 1967 and the Ford Foundation in 1968.
-In 1970, he won the American Academy of Arts and Letters award for literature.
-The grants allowed him to write a political non-fiction book that opened new doors of opportunity.
-He became a lecturer at Yale, Princeton, Davenport, and Wesleyan universities.
+In 1965 he became an American citizen.
+In 1967 he received a Guggenheim Foundation fellowship, and in 1968 a grant from the Ford Foundation.
+In 1970 he won an American Academy of Arts and Letters award for literature.
+The grants allowed him to write a political nonfiction book that opened new doors of opportunity.
+He became a lecturer at Yale, Princeton, Davenport, and Wesleyan Universities.

-Kosiński practiced the photographic arts, with one-man exhibitions to his credit in Warsaw's Crooked Circle Gallery (1957) and in the Andre Zarre Gallery in New York (1988).
+Kosiński practiced photographic art, with a 1957 one-man exhibition at Warsaw's Crooked Circle [Krzywe Koło] Gallery and a 1988 exhibition at New York's Andre Zarre Gallery.

-In 1962, Kosiński married an American steel heiress Mary Hayward Weir.
-They divorced four years later.
+In 1962 Kosiński married an American steel heiress, Mary Hayward Weir, eighteen years his senior; four years later they divorced.
 Weir died in 1968 from brain cancer, leaving Kosiński out of her will.
-He fictionalized his marriage in his novel Blind Date, speaking of Weir under the pseudonym Mary-Jane Kirkland.
-Kosiński later, in 1968, married Katherina "Kiki" von Fraunhofer (1933–2007), a marketing consultant and a descendant of Bavarian nobility.
+He fictionalized the marriage in his novel Blind Date, describing Weir under the name Mary-Jane Kirkland.
+In 1968 he married Katherina "Kiki" von Fraunhofer (1933–2007), a marketing consultant and descendant of Bavarian nobility.